 Bolsheviks

 In addition, the party’s attitude to the Olympics is normally given as evidence to support this anti-sport claim.
 The Bolsheviks boycotted the Games, arguing that they “deflect workers from the class struggle and train them for imperialist wars.”
-Yet, in reality, the Bolshevik’s attitudes towards sport were somewhat more complicated.
+Yet, the Bolshevik’s attitudes towards sport were somewhat more complicated.